KyleTelfer/Physics_with_Perceptual_Containers/Framework_Overview/README.md

 As I attempted to teach myself more about physics, I encountered issues with **undocumented conditions** within accepted formulas and notations.
 The learning materials often described concepts in words, but the mathematical notation left out critical conditions or assumptions.
 This disconnect led to misunderstandings and biases in my learning process.

 The **5-step interaction** helps me break down these barriers by:
-1. **Identifying Biases**: Understanding whether a bias or misunderstanding originates from my volume or the other volume.
+1. **Identifying Biases**: Understanding whether a bias or misunderstanding originates from my container or the other container.
-2. **Improving Communication**: Addressing translation errors and improving the clarity of communication between volumes.
+2. **Improving Communication**: Addressing translation errors and improving the clarity of communication between containers.
-3. **Respecting Perspectives**: Acknowledging that neither volume is inherently incorrect but that differences arise from unique points of view.
+3. **Respecting Perspectives**: Acknowledging that neither container is inherently incorrect but that differences arise from unique points of view.

 ---

 ## How to Use This Framework

-1. **Start with Perception (Your Volume)**: Observe a phenomenon or system from your perspective.
+1. **Start with Perception (Your container)**: Observe a phenomenon or system from your perspective.
-2. **Interpret the Data (Your Volume)**: Analyze the observations and derive meaning from your point of view.
+2. **Interpret the Data (Your container)**: Analyze the observations and derive meaning from your point of view.
-3. **Communicate Your Insights**: Share your findings with others or with another volume.
+3. **Communicate Your Insights**: Share your findings with others or with another container.
-4. **Interpretation (The Other Volume)**: Allow the other volume to analyze and interpret your insights.
+4. **Interpretation (The Other container)**: Allow the other container to analyze and interpret your insights.
-5. **Perception (The Other Volume)**: Observe again from the other volume’s perspective, refining the understanding and creating a feedback loop.
+5. **Perception (The Other container)**: Observe again from the other container’s perspective, refining the understanding and creating a feedback loop.

 ---